 Make an Impact in Massachusetts

-Despite being one of Teach For America’s newer partner regions, Massachusetts is one of the largest regions in the network, with over 250 corps members teaching statewide and over 2,200 alumni.
-This includes many who themselves are from our partner communities in Boston, the South Coast, and Western Mass.
+Despite being one of Teach For America’s newer regions, Massachusetts is one of the largest regions in the network, with over 250 corps members teaching statewide and over 2,200 alumni—many of whom were born and raised here.

-TFA’s work in Massachusetts is fueled by many great resources: a state-wide prioritization of public education, a strong pipeline of talent from our many local colleges and universities, a large nonprofit sector, and a generous philanthropic community.
+TFA’s work in Massachusetts is fueled by many great resources: a state-wide prioritization of public education, a strong talent pipeline from our many local colleges and universities, a large nonprofit sector, and a generous philanthropic community.